 At the very minimum, you must identify the account by the actual account number.
 You will also need to provide a reason to the original creditor explaining why you are disputing the accuracy of their records.

 If you do not provide this information as a part of your investigation request, the original creditor may determine that your request is frivolous and deny the investigation.
 If they do decide this, then they have five days in which to notify you in writing.

 Overall, the 623 dispute method works best for past delinquencies and charge-offs that may no longer be listed appropriately in the records.

 Still, you’ll need at least the basic information to get started.
 If you can’t find anything in your own records, check your credit report to see if there is any account information listed there.

-When you still don’t have success with a 623 dispute, even after following these steps and supplying detailed account information, consider talking to a professional.
+If you still don’t succeed with a 623 dispute letter, even after following these steps and supplying detailed account information, consider talking to a professional.

-You can start with a simply phone consultation to see what they think about the steps you’ve already taken and how they might be able to bolster your case.
+Start with a phone consultation to find out what they think about the steps you’ve already taken.
+They may be able to help strengthen your case.
 Whether you have one negative item on your report or several, it’s never too late to ask for help.

 Learn how to get help disputing errors on your credit report that could be hurting your credit score.